 Begins with an overview of the two basic types of life insurance policies—term and whole life—and then builds on that knowledge with an overview of the many product variations sold in today’s markets.
 The course also explores personal, family, and business uses of life insurance products, as well as policy illustrations, cost comparison methods, income and estate taxation, policy provisions, marketing ideas, and ethical issues facing the financial advisor.
 Provides a review of the selling/planning process for life insurance product solutions.Foundations of Retirement PlanningFA 261

 Guides professionals in examining the retirement planning process, fact finding, methods of analyzing facts, retirement planning software and sales tracking.
 Discusses the role of Social Security, Medicare, Medicaid and tax policies in retirement planning and the suitability of various accumulation vehicles, such as stocks, bonds, mutual funds, life insurance and annuities for retirement planning.
-Explains how retirement planning creates estate planning needs and addresses payout options, spousal benefits and investment strategies.Foundations of Estate PlanningFA 271
+Explains how retirement planning creates estate planning needs and addresses payout options, spousal benefits and investment strategies.Foundations of Financial Planning: An OverviewFA 262

-This course provides the student with a basic understanding of the financial issues that their clients will face as they go through a divorce.
-The course also gives the student tips on how to help their clients address their financial decisions.Emotional Issues of Separation and DivorceFP 75
+This module provides the student with a basic understanding of the financial issues that their clients will face as they go through a divorce.
+The module also gives the student tips on how to help their clients address their financial decisions.Emotional Issues of Separation and DivorceFP 75

 About the FSCP™ DesignationWhy is The American College launching the FSCP™ Designation?